 For example, let’s say a customer visits your website and reaches out to an agent via a click-to-call link.
 They’re likely going to receive customer service from your business.
 Your business will receive an inbound call and have a chance to react to your consumer’s needs.

-If customer service is inbound and reactive, customer relations is both inbound and outbound and proactive.
-It might encompass all traditional customer service functions but also goes much further.
 In fact, customer relations should be a consideration throughout the customer journey.
 It includes efforts before and after a customer interaction and is a proactive way to send consumers down the sales funnel.

-Customer relations refers to how a business engages with customers to improve the journey.
+Customer relations refers to how a business engages with customers to improve their journey.
 It might include more proactive measures, as well as provide solutions to short-term setbacks.
 Good customer relations help to create a strategic and mutually beneficial relationship between business and customer that goes beyond the initial purchase.

 What’s the Difference Between Customer Relations and Customer Relationship Management?